7 Things to Beware of When Selling Your Business

 7. Upfront Fees from Brokers or Advisors

-At Pacific Business Sales we do not charge any upfront fees and we offer a comprehensive free Market Value Analysis (that’s right, you don’t need to pay for a “valuation”), and we pride ourselves in Orange County for being chosen as the best business broker to help you sell your business.
+At Pacific Business Sales we do not charge any upfront fees and we offer a comprehensive free Market Value Analysis (that’s right, you don’t need to pay for a “valuation”), and we pride ourselves in being the best business broker to help you sell your business as evidenced by 47 five star reviews!

 Bill Grunau